kmarkus/microblx-ros/README.md

 See the roscpp documentation for the meaning of these attributes.

-**Connecting**
+### Connecting

 With the above configuration, upon initialization the `ubxros` block will create ports named according to the topic.
-Writing to the `P` topic will publish the value on the respective topic.
-Conversely, if values are received on the `S` topic, these will be simply output on the respective port.
+Writing to the `P` ports will publish the value on the respective topic.
+Conversely, if values are received on the `S` topic, these will be simply output on the respective microblx port.

 ```Lua
 connections = {